Erfurt Hauptbahnhof: Station reconstruction

 A crossing structure was built east of the station in Daberstedt to allow trains on the high-speed to Leipzig to pass over the tracks of the lines from Sangerhausen and Wolkramshausen.
 At Pentecost 2013, the structure was put into operation during a further blockade of the node.
 The commissioning of five tracks in the western part of the station took place at that time.

-A total of nine full possessions are planned for the integration of the two new lines.
+A total of nine full possessions were carried out for the integration of the two new lines.
 A total of €336 million had been invested up to May 2012 of the total estimated cost of €480 million.
 Several dozen companies and more than 300 people were involved in the project (as of August 2014).
 The station was fully blockaded from 20 to 22 November 2015 for the commissioning of additional tracks.
-Two further construction stages, each requiring a full possession, are still outstanding.
 At the end of November 2017, there was a blockade to allow the installation of a new software version of the ETCS.
+The next full closure was from 10 pm on 23 June 2019 to the following 12 pm (noon) to complete work on the ETCS and install new software.

-After the completion of the work, the running speed will be raised to 100 km/h.
+The passage speed has been up to 100 km/h since the completion of the construction work.
 In a second stage of construction, the line from Eisenach is to be connected with the high-speed lines to Leipzig.
 Due to a lack of funds, this is only an option for which appropriate land has been reserved.

 Located in the area of the station are two of the three electronic interlocking subcentres (Erfurt and Erfurt NBS), Erfurt Knoten and Erfurt Neubaustrecke, as well as two of the five ETCS Radio Block Centres of the new high-speed lines, being built under German Unity Transport Project No. 8 (Verkehrsprojekt Deutsche Einheit Nr.
 8).
 These facilities are housed in a modular building on the north side of the freight station.